 When is the Best Time to Start Hormone Replacement Therapy?

 Hormone replacement therapy (or HRT) is often used to help ease the frustrating symptoms that can come with menopause and the years leading up to it.
 During perimenopause, shifting hormone levels can trigger hot flashes, night sweats, mood changes, sleep disruptions, and more.
-For some women, HRT for perimenopause or targeted estrogen replacement perimenopause can bring meaningful relief and improve quality of life.
+For some women, HRT for perimenopause or targeted progesterone replacement in perimenopause can bring meaningful relief and improve quality of life.

 But when you start HRT matters.
 Beginning too early may not be necessary, while waiting too long could affect how well it works and may change the balance of benefits and risks.
 In this article, we’ll look at whether perimenopause is the right time to consider HRT, how to figure out the right timing for you personally, and what it means if you’ve waited until later to start.